hutanstefan/Solitaire/README.md

 ## How to Play
 1. Launch the game by running the script.
-2. Follow the on-screen prompts and interact with the cards using your mouse.
+2. Interact with the cards using your mouse.
 3. Arrange the cards in accordance with the rules of Solitaire.
 4. Once the game is completed, the system will display a message indicating your result.